 Chatbots are meant to be as intuitive as possible.
 Thus they immediately greet you and suggest the possible directions your conversation can take.
 Would you like to browse our goods?
 Where would you like to travel?
 Please tell me your location, and I will provide the weather forecast for you.

-By opening the chat with such questions, the bot prompts you to make the first move to which it is supposed to respond.
+By opening the chat with such questions, the chatbot prompts you to make the first move to which it is supposed to respond.

 You can explore the chatbot functionality by clicking all available buttons or typing any questions that you might have.